RomanovRoma/react-typescript/README.md

-# Typing of React Router
+# Typing of Fetch with Async & Await